-The GO Zone Act provides that areas "determined by the President to warrant individual or individual and public assistance from the Federal Government" under the Stafford Act by reason of Hurricanes Katrina, Rita, or Wilma shall be treated as DDAs designated under subclause I of Internal Revenue Code section 42(d)(5)(C)(iii) 1 (i.e., areas designated by the Secretary of HUD as having high construction, land, and utility costs relative to AMGI), and shall not be taken into account for purposes of applying the limitation under subclause II of such section (i.e., the 20 percent cap on the total population of designated areas).
+The GO Zone Act provides that areas "determined by the President to warrant individual or individual and public assistance from the Federal Government" under the Stafford Act by reason of Hurricanes Katrina, Rita, or Wilma shall be treated as DDAs designated under subclause I of Internal Revenue Code section 42(d)(5)(C)(iii) (i.e., areas designated by the Secretary of HUD as having high construction, land, and utility costs relative to AMGI), and shall not be taken into account for purposes of applying the limitation under subclause II of such section (i.e., the 20 percent cap on the total population of designated areas).
 This notice lists the affected areas described in the GO Zone Act.
 Because the populations of DDAs designated under the GO Zone Act are not counted against the statutory 20 percent cap on the aggregate population of DDAs, the total population of designated metropolitan DDAs (regular and GO Zone) listed in this notice exceeds 20 percent of the total population of all MSAs, and the population of all nonmetropolitan DDAs listed in this notice exceeds 20 percent of the total population of nonmetropolitan counties.
+In accordance with the GO Zone Act as amended, the authorization for GO Zone DDAs expires on December 31, 2010 and consequently, this will be the last designation of GO Zone DDAs.

-Section 42(d)(5)(C)(v) as added to the Code by the Housing and Economic Recovery Act of 2008, and redesignated as section 42(d)(5)(B)(v), allows states to award an increase in basis up to 30 percent to buildings located outside of federally designated DDAs and QCTs if the increase is necessary to make the building financially feasible.
+Section 42(d)(5)(C)(v) as added to the Code by the Housing and Economic Recovery Act of 2008, and re-designated as Section 42(d)(5)(B)(v), allows states to award an increase in basis up to 30 percent to buildings located outside of federally designated DDAs and QCTs if the increase is necessary to make the building financially feasible.
 This state discretion applies only to buildings allocated credits under the state housing credit ceiling and is not permitted for buildings receiving credits in connection with tax-exempt bonds.
 Rules for such designations shall be set forth in the LIHTC-allocating agencies' qualified allocation plans (QAPs).